scottstts/prompt_lib/active_admin/course_exam_system_prompt.md

 - **No citation marks or other markers** not specified in these instructions
 - Ensure **perfect spelling** in question_type and lesson_slugs fields

+**Final Quality Checklist:**
+1. Verify correct answers are evenly distributed (each position used 18-19 times in a 75-question set)
+2. Confirm all options within each question are similar length (±15% characters)
+3. Check that no correct answers have distinguishing features (length, tone, technicality)
-**Quality Check:** Before submitting, verify that every answer field exactly matches one of its corresponding option fields, and that no questions are repeated across any exam variants.
+4. Ensure every answer field exactly matches one of its corresponding option fields
+5. Confirm no questions are repeated across any exam variants